davidroman0O/metana-bootcamp/module-11/web/README.md

 5. Ensure the gas price is appropriate for current network conditions
 6. Validate the RLP encoding of the transaction
 7. Verify the signature components (v, r, s)

+The wallet includes several features to ensure transaction reliability:
+- Optimized gas price parameters for efficient testnet transactions
+- Compatible transaction encoding for all networks
+- Pre-validation of transaction parameters before sending
+- Smart MAX button that calculates optimal send amounts
+- Clear error messaging with specific insufficient funds warnings

+Transactions are handled with a dual approach:
+- The UI presents EIP-1559 fee structure for better user experience
+- The backend adapts to use the most compatible format for each network
+- Transaction status is tracked with receipt polling

 The `wallet.smalltransfer.test.ts` file contains extensive console.log statements to help debug transaction issues.
 When running this test, you'll see all the transaction parameters, intermediate values, and results printed to the console.